 Centre the Panel on Wall

 In retrospect, there are two things I would change.
-I wish Hubs was able to center the framing over the sofa; we’ll just have to add more artwork to balance it out.
-Also, if I knew what hub’s plans were for the metal channel, I would have suggested a double channel so the panels could slide to the side without being removed completely.
-Two things to think about it when you’re planning your own basement space!
-However, we won’t have to access it very often, if at all, and he’s happy with the functionality and practicality of it.
+I wish Hubs was able to centre the framing of the panel over the sofa.
+Now, I guess we’ll just have to add more artwork to balance it out.
+Also, if I knew what Hub’s plans were for the metal channel, I would have suggested a double channel so the panels could slide across without being removed completely.
+Two things for you to think about in advance of planning your own basement space!
+However, we won’t have to access the panel very often, if at all.
+And he’s happy with the functionality and practicality of it.
 I’m just happy that I don’t have to look at the wire monster anymore!

 I’ve been wanting to reveal the man cave for weeks but because the electrical panel is still unfinished, it thwarted my plans.
-Hopefully Hubs will decide on what exactly he wants to display in front of the panel.
+Hopefully Hubs will decide what he wants to display in front of the panel.
 But for now, here’s a glimpse of how the electrical panel could look with one of our pictures from a holiday in Niagara Falls.
-I think the greens and blues are a nice accent to his burgundy La-Z-Boy leather sofa!
-But if I know Hubs, he’ll just say that water and electricity don’t mix 🙂
+I think the green and blue in the photo complements the burgundy La-Z-Boy leather sofa!
+But, if I know Hubs, he’ll just say that water and electricity don’t mix 🙂

-Next week, I’ll be showing you how to make the pipe table shown below.
-Hubs just finished the top for it!
+Next week, we’ll be showing you how to make this pipe table.

 Other Basement Spaces and Makeovers

 The electrical panel makeover is one more thing to (almost) check off our list as we complete our basement reno!
-In the meantime, if you haven’t yet seen my craft room (which is also in the basement) and are interested in how it turned out , click on the picture below for the final reveal and tour:
+In the meantime, if you haven’t yet seen my craft room (also in the basement), click on the picture below for the tour: